Universal Translation Services

 1. Cultural Aspects:

-A linguistic expert must not only be familiar with the cultural aspects that affect languages but also with the ones that affect body language.
-An “Okay” sign in the US might mean a completely different thing in Japan.
+A linguistic expert must be familiar with the cultural aspects that affect not only languages but also those that affect body language.
+An “Okay” sign in the US might mean something completely different in Japan.
 Knowing these differences will help the interpreter during their job.
-Sometimes participants may express their approval with just a gesture.
+Sometimes, participants may express their approval with just a gesture.
 It will be up to the linguistic expert to interpret the gestures accurately.
-From lax dress codes to office cultures that encourage networking, the modern workplace may be highly informal.
+The modern workplace may be highly informal, from lax dress codes to office cultures encouraging networking.

 language translator online